metabrainz/musicbrainz-server/INSTALL.md

             gpg --recv-keys C777580F
             gpg --verify-files /tmp/dumps/*.asc

+		Before you can actually import the dumps, make sure that bzip2 is installed:

+			apt-get install bzip2

-        If this is OK and you wish to continue, you can import them with:
+        If the GPG signing key is OK and you wish to continue, you can import them with:

             ./admin/InitDb.pl --createdb --import /tmp/dumps/mbdump*.tar.bz2 --echo